scala-native/scala-native/docs/user/lang.rst

 Interop extensions
 ------------------

-Annotations and types defined ``scala.scalanative.native`` may modify semantics of the language for sake of interoperability with C libraries, read more about those in :ref:`interop` section.
+Annotations and types defined ``scala.scalanative.unsafe`` may modify semantics of the language for sake of interoperability with C libraries, read more about those in :ref:`interop` section.